MichaelCurrin/code-cookbook/recipes/jekyll/hooks.md

     make build
     ```

-Use `sh` as per standard git hooks flow.
-It has reduced access and syntax but this is fine.

-Optionally add `make install`.
-Or `make all` if that uses the install and build steps.
-That is less important if you have a lockfile (dependencies won't changed unexpectedly) or if you always make sure to run the `make install` step manually whenever you change your dependencies file directly or with a pull.

 Then make it executable.

 ```sh
 $ chmod +x hooks/pre-push
 ```

+Notes:

+- Use `sh` as per standard git hooks flow.
+It has reduced access and syntax but this is fine.
+- Make commands
+    - Optionally add `make install`.
+    - Or `make all` if that uses the install and build steps - but if you never run `make all` by hand then consider removing it and just moving the commands to the pre-push hooks as you'll get the safety benefit.
+    - Using the install step on each push is less important if you have a lockfile (dependencies won't changed unexpectedly) or if you always make sure to run the `make install` step manually whenever you change your dependencies file directly or with a pull.

 ## 2. Setup Makefile